Robust Atom Interferometry with Super-Gaussian Pulses against Thermal Velocity Spread: Pulse Performance

 Figure \ref{figure5}(a) displays the quantum state evolution trajectories of different pulse shapes for $\pi/2$ pulses in the Bloch sphere representation, with detuning $\delta$ set to $+0.5\Omega_{\text{rec}}$. figure \ref{figure5}(b) shows the evolution trajectories of different $\pi$-pulse shapes under detuning $\delta = +0.2\Omega_{\text{rec}}$ with super-Gaussian pulse order $n=4$.
 The initial state $\ket{\psi_0}$ and final state $\ket{\psi}$ are denoted by red and blue arrows respectively.
 For both $\pi/2$ and $\pi$ pulses, the detuning induces rotational deviations of the Bloch vector from ideal positions, generating off-resonance errors.

 As shown in figure \ref{figure6}, we numerically compared the effects of different MZ pulse sequences on the final contrast of the interferometer for atomic cloud temperatures $T$ ranging from 1~$\mu$K to 100~$\mu$K, while also evaluating the performance of super-Gaussian pulses with orders $n$ varying from 2 to 10.
 In our simulations, both the $\pi$-pulse and $\pi/2$-pulse durations maintained the same settings as described above, with free evolution times $T_{\text{F1}}$ = $T_{\text{F2}}$ = 100~ms. While Gaussian-family pulses consistently outperformed conventional rectangular pulses, we observed that Gaussian pulse sequences achieved slightly higher interference fringe contrast than super-Gaussian pulses at lower atomic cloud temperatures $(T < 4~\mu\mathrm{K})$.
-However, for $T > 4~\mu\mathrm{K}$, super-Gaussian pulses demonstrated significantly better performance, indicating their enhanced robustness for thermal cold atom cloud.
+However, the key advantage of the super-Gaussian pulses becomes prominent at higher temperatures, which are more representative of typical experimental conditions without deep cooling or velocity selection.
+For instance, at $5~\mu\mathrm{K}$, the 4th-order super-Gaussian pulse provides a contrast of 0.1709, a dramatic 90.9\% improvement over the rectangular pulse (0.0895) and a significant 12.2\% improvement over the Gaussian pulse (0.1523), as detailed in Table 2.
+This demonstrates their superior performance in mitigating contrast degradation caused by a broad thermal velocity distribution.

 This phenomenon demonstrates that Gaussian pulses exhibit more significant effects on the coherence of cold atomic clouds at lower temperatures.
 However, as the temperature increases, the advantages of super-Gaussian pulses become progressively apparent.
 Particularly at elevated temperatures, super-Gaussian pulses show superior stability and enhanced noise resistance in improving interference fringe contrast.
 These results indicate that super-Gaussian pulses possess broader applicability for cold atomic systems across different temperature regimes, with their advantages being particularly pronounced in high-temperature environments.